lars-chen/3D-VAE/README.md

 # Conditional VAE for 3D (Brain) Imaging
 A Res-Net Style CVAE for 3D Imaging data utilizing lightweight depth-wise separable convolutions.
-The data set was synthesized from the pre-trained diffusion model from [Pinaya et al. (2022)](https://arxiv.org/abs/2209.07162)
+The data set I used for this repository was synthesized from the pre-trained diffusion model from [Pinaya et al. (2022)](https://arxiv.org/abs/2209.07162).
+However, any 3D data would work here.

 This repository serves as the basic architecture for another project, hence the repository is a bit messy.